LianDuanTrain/Helm3/1 Introduction and Installation/1-2 Install Helm 3 with Minikube on Windows .md

-# Install Helm 3 on Oracle Linux 8
+# Install Helm 3 with Minikube on Windows
 ## Topics
 -  How to Find Compatible Helm 3 Version?
 -  Hands on Demo